 The AAP Section on Medical Students, Residents, and Fellowship Trainees has held an annual “Clinical Case Competition” since 2003.
 In this clinical case poster session, residents and medical students submit abstracts of interesting cases they have encountered in their training.
 These abstracts are judged by a committee of resident leaders.
-The top ten authors are invited to present their case in poster format at the Medical Student and Resident Poster Reception at the AAP National Conference and Exhibition (NCE).
-Furthermore, one case will be chosen for Publication in Pediatrics in Review, a popular resource for medical students and residents to learn about topics in pediatrics.
+The top 20 authors are invited to present their case in poster format at the Medical Student and Resident Poster Reception at the AAP National Conference and Exhibition (NCE).
+Furthermore, one case will be chosen for publication in Pediatrics in Review, a popular resource for medical students and residents to learn about topics in pediatrics.

 Keep your eyes open for unusual diseases or common diseases presenting in an unusual fashion while you are on your pediatrics clerkship.
 If you are an attending physician, please encourage your medical students to participate in this fun and educational program.
-And everyone, please support the winners by attending the annual poster session held at the NCE.
+And everyone, please support the winners by attending the annual poster session held at the conference.

 Past Winners of the Clinical Case Program